 Washington, D.C.
-20549 FORM 10-K/A (Mark O ne) ' ⊠ • PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 4 For the fiscal year ended December 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-36352 THERAPEU ume of registrant as specified in • Delaw (State or other j 20-8756903 (I.R.S.
-Employer incorporation or , Identification No. 1 245 First Street, ((Address of principal • 02142 (Zip Code) 02142 (Zip Code) • ohone number, including area c Securities re egistered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of each exc change on which registered i Common Stock, par v value \$0.00001 per share AKBA The Nas daq Capital Market Securities regis stered pursuant to Section 12(g) of the Act: None , , istrant is a well-known seasoned iss • \boxtimes istrant is not required to file reports preceding • the registrant: (1) has filed all report shorter period that the registrant was • the registrant has submitted electron the preceding 12 months (or for such • • • • on S-T (§ Indicate becompany.
-Act. y check mark whether t See the definitions of " the registrant is a large accelerated f large accelerated filer," "accelerated iler, an accelerated filer, a non-ac d filer," "smaller reporting compa celerated filer, a smaller repor ny," and "emerging growth co ing company, or an emergin mpany" in Rule 12b-2 of the g growth Exchange Large acc elerated filer Accelerated f iler \boxtimes Non-acce lerated filer • ting company owth company indicate by check mark if the registrovided pursuant to Section 13(a) of ended transition period for cor aplying with any new or revi ised reporting If securiti under Section 404(b) of es are registered pursua the registrant has filed a report on ar f the Sarbanes-Oxley Act (15 U.S.C nt to Section 12(b) of the Act, indic .
-7262(b)) by the registered publi accounting firm that prepare d or issued its audit report.  \times Indicate b registrant y check mark whether a ly issued financial statements. ⊠ any of those error corrections are res ring the relevant recovery period pur .
-Yes □ No ⊠ The aggre egate market value of the e voting and non-voting common ed June 30, 2022, was \$64,134,957. quity held by non-affiliates of the registrant, based on the closin g price of the registrant's Co mmon Stock
+20549

-The number of shares of registrant's Common Stock outstanding as of February 28, 2023 was 184,248,045.
+FORM 10-K (Mark O ne) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to C Commission File Number 001-36 5352 THERAPEU ame of registrant as specified in Delaware (State or other jurisdiction of incorporation or organization) jurisdiction of 20-8756903 (I.R.S.
+Employer Identification No.) 245 First Street, ( (Address of principa 0 - 02142 (Zip Code) Registrant's tele phone number, including area c ode: (617) 871-2098 Securities re egistered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which register ed Common Stock, par v alue \$0.00001 per share AKBA The Nasdaq Capital Market Securities regi stered pursuant to Section 12(g) of the Act: None Indicate b y check mark if the regi strant is a well-known seasoned iss suer, as defined in Rule 405 of the e Securities Act.
+Yes □ No ⊠ Indicate b y check mark if the regi strant is not required to file reports pursuant to Section 13 or 15(d) o of the Act.
+Yes $\square$ No $\boxtimes$ preceding 13 or 15(d) of the Securities Exchange Act of 1934 durin nd (2) has been subject to such filing requirements for th • 5 5 required to be submitted pursuant to Rule 405 of Regular was required to submit such files).
+Yes $\boxtimes$ No $\square$ ation S-T (§ recelerated filer, a smaller reporting company, or an emerg any," and "emerging growth company" in Rule 12b-2 of 0 elerated filer lerated filer Accelerated filer Smaller reporting company Emerging growth company indicate by check mark if the regist ovided pursuant to Section 13(a) of ended transition period for complying with any new or re evised reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C 2.
+7262(b)) by the registered publi s assessment of the effectiveness of its internal control ov c accounting firm that prepared or issued its audit report nancial statements of the registrant included in the filing . 🗵 Indicate b registrant y check mark whether a ing the relevant recovery period pu ry analysis of incentive-based compensation received by cate by check mark whether registrant is a shell company - e voting and non-voting common ed June 30, 2022, was \$64,134,957. quity held by non-affiliates of the registrant, based on the closing price of the registrant's ( Common Stock The numb er of shares of registran t's Common Stock outstanding as of February 28, 2023 was 184,248 3,045.